PerfectFit-project/virtual-coach-rasa/docs/design.md

 ### Sensor Data Handler
 A service that pulls data from the Sensor Data Database when needed.
+Details are deliberately left open, because we will futher co-design this with the Sensor Data Collector developers.
-* Validates and preprocesses data
+* Validates and processes data
 * Writes data directly to the database using the ORM

 ### Rasa agent